ecodistrict/DesignModule/WebClient/doc/components/components.md

 # Components
+Layer with application-specific components that implement domain logic and provide domain specific representation on UI.
-UI is build from components that represent certain widgets or controls or groups of a domain-specific controls.
+Application and it's UI are build from such components that represent certain domain-specific controls.

 | Component | Description |
 |---|---|